-MCAT Section 3: Physical Sciences (Full version) SECTION 3: PHYSICAL SCIENCES Exam Questions in PDF
+MCAT Section 3: Physical Sciences (Full version) SECTION 3: PHYSICAL SCIENCES Dumps in PDF

-Free MCAT SECTION 3: PHYSICAL SCIENCES Dumps Questions (page: 20)
+Free MCAT SECTION 3: PHYSICAL SCIENCES Real Questions (page: 20)

 The Russia which emerged from the terrible civil war after the 1917 Revolution was far from the Bolsheviks' original ideal of a non-exploitative society governed by workers and peasants.
 By 1921, the regime was weakened by widespread famine, persistent peasant revolts, a collapse of industrial production stemming from the civil war, and the consequent dispersal of the industrial working class the Bolsheviks' original base of support.
 To buy time for recovery, the government in 1921 introduced the New Economic Policy, which allowed private trade in farm products (previously banned) and relied on a fixed grain tax instead of forced requisitions to provide food for the cities.
 The value of the ruble was stabilized.
 Trade unions were again allowed to seek higher wages and benefits, and even to strike.
 However, the Bolsheviks maintained a strict monopoly of power by refusing to legalize other parties.